AmosNico/LTLplanSAT/README.md

 # LTLplanSAT

+## prerequisites
+* The SAT-solver [CryptoMiniSat](https://github.com/msoos/cryptominisat) versio 5 needs to be downloaded in an executable called "crytominisat5" (this will usually be the default), and the location of the executables should be added to the path-variables.

 ## Translation from PDDL to SAS
 The translator of [Fast Downward](https://github.com/aibasel/downward) (copied into [src/translate](src/translate)) is used to translate the PDDL domain and problem files into a SAS file.
 The only changes to the files in this directory (with respect to ) are:
 * The addition of ":constraints" and ":preferences" in the list of allowed requirements, see [src/translate/pddl/tasks.py](src/translate/pddl/tasks.py).